-When you're in the ER with your child because he broke a bone, you may hear the doctor say he needs to check if it's a "growth plate" fracture.
+When you're in the ER with your child because they broke a bone, you may hear the doctor say they need to check if it's a "growth plate" fracture.
 It can sound a little scary, but most injuries like that heal easily.
 There can be complications, though, if it's not treated correctly or if the problem is severe enough.

 Growth plates are areas of soft tissue at the ends of your child's long bones.
 They are found in many places, including the thigh, forearm, and hand.

 As the name suggests, growth plates help your child's bones grow.
 Adults don't have them -- only young kids or teens do.
 Once your child stops growing, they turn into bone.
-The age this happens varies, but it's usually by the time he reaches 20.
+The age this happens varies, but it's usually by the time they reach 20.

 Because the growth plates are soft, they're easily injured.
 When that happens it's called a "growth plate fracture."

 One problem is something your child's doctor may call "growth arrest."
-This is when the injury causes his bone to stop growing.
-He could end up with one leg or arm shorter than the other.
+This is when the injury causes their bone to stop growing.
+They could end up with one leg or arm shorter than the other.

-Your child's likely to get crooked legs or one leg shorter than the other if his growth plates were damaged at his knee.
+Your child's likely to get crooked legs or one leg shorter than the other if their growth plates were damaged at their knee.
 That's because there are a lot of nerves and blood vessels in that area that can be hurt along with the growth plate.

 Sometimes, a growth plate fracture can also cause the bone to grow more, but this has the same result: One limb ends up longer than the other.

 A less common problem is when a ridge develops along the fracture line.
 This can also interfere with the bone's growth or cause it to curve.

 If the bone is sticking out of the skin, there's also a chance of infection, which can damage the growth plate even more.